mathieu-benoit/RedHatOpenShiftAndMicrosoftAzureWorkshop/README.md

   bash
 ```

-Go to the folder containing the scripts to run and execute them:
+Go to the folder containing the scripts to run and execute this command:
 ```
-cd usr/share/wwi-db-setup/
-./init-db.sh SA <sa-password>
+usr/share/wwi-db-setup/init-db.sh
 ```

 Optional - if you would like you could build the Docker image locally: